 - Complete a Danville Community College online application.
 Click here for instructions about applying online.
 Click here to apply online.

 - For dual enrollment, complete and return to Danville Community College, the Dual Enrollment Permission Form.
-Click here for the Dual Enrollment Parent Permission Form or online at https://danville.edu/de-permission-form.
+Click here for the Dual Enrollment Parent Permission Form.

 - For concurrent enrollment for high school and home schooled students, click here for more instructions.

-- Students must prove eligibility for placement in a dual enrollment course.
-Placement can be shown with qualifying SAT, PSAT, ACT, or VPT scores. *Note: Fall 2020 and Spring 2021 have temporary COVID-19 placement options.
+- Students must show eligibility for placement in a dual enrollment course.
+Placement can be shown with qualifying SAT, PSAT, ACT, or VPT scores. *Note: Fall 2021 has temporary COVID-19 placement options using high school GPA.
 Click here.

 - Check with the guidance counselor or DCC High School Career Coach at the student's high school for choices of dual enrollment courses and enrollment into those courses.